MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 * code us a known problem (hash table, runlength encoding, etc.) on paper and explain the result.

-Attention to detail is checked – better think of the algorithm and as many examples and edge cases before starting to code, these pesky edge cases will come back to haunt you when the answer is being reviewed.
+Attention to detail is checked - better think of the algorithm and as many examples and edge cases before starting to code, these pesky edge cases will come back to haunt you when the answer is being reviewed.

-To me a question like this signals that the company has a clear distinction between designers and coders – and that the ideal worker is a coder with a limited set of responsibilities (that’s also not true universally – because this way the organization has a hard time to struggle with its tasks, however there is a tendency…).
+To me a question like this signals that the company has a clear distinction between designers and coders - and that the ideal worker is a coder with a limited set of responsibilities (that's also not true universally - because this way the organization has a hard time to struggle with its tasks, however there is a tendency?).
 One should try to figure out to what extent personal initiative is asked for at this place.

 ### code in an IDE environment; the tasks are well defined, and you are expected to produce the exact same output as specified within the specified time frame

-That one is bad – they want to signal that we are sharp and mean and that we really know how to drive people, often these are probably not the most pleasant people to work for.
+That one is bad - they want to signal that we are sharp and mean and that we really know how to drive people, often these are probably not the most pleasant people to work for.

 ### given a code listing find some glaring problems in the code by looking at it.

-Actually, this is a very infrequent question, but I think it is a very good one – it shows if a person is not just good at writing code, but also inclined to maintain an existing code base.
+Actually, this is a very infrequent question, but I think it is a very good one - it shows if a person is not just good at writing code, but also inclined to maintain an existing code base.
 However, it speaks of testing for existing skill rather than testing for problem solving skills, so this methodology is infrequently used.

 ## Talking questions

 ### open ended design question

-First part of the interview – one is supposed to figure out the scope of the design question; key features of a system; provide for a simplified solution then refine gradually refine it.
+First part of the interview - one is supposed to figure out the scope of the design question; key features of a system; provide for a simplified solution then refine gradually refine it.

-The question is sort of a background check – one is often asked to design a system that is similar to your previous work experience, or one that is similar to the industry of the company that is hiring.
+The question is sort of a background check - one is often asked to design a system that is similar to your previous work experience, or one that is similar to the industry of the company that is hiring.
 Practically this favors people with detailed domain knowledge (but is not supposed to be this way).

 ### tell us of a successful project of yours